 Copyis selected, the file(s) will be copied to the S3 bucket and retain in the original source.

-dest.csv, Integrator will create files with the name
+dest.csv, the Etlworks Integrator will create files with the name

 21EC2020-3AEA-4069-A2DD-08002B30309D.
 The default value for this field is

-- Do not process files which have been already processed - if this option is enabled, the system will skip files which have already been loaded into Snowflake.
+Do not process files that have been already processed: if this option is enabled, the system will skip files that have already been loaded into Snowflake.

-Snowflake also keeps track of which files are loaded, but when this option is enabled, the files will not even be copied to the S3, which can save a lot of money on traffic.
+Snowflake also keeps track of which files are loaded, but when this option is enabled, the files will not even be copied to the S3, saving a lot of money on traffic.

-- Maximum Simultaneous Operations - Integrator can copy or move each file in its own thread.
+Maximum Simultaneous Operations: the Eltworks Integrator can copy or move each file in its own thread.
 Use this property to set the maximum number of simultaneous file operations.

-- Before COPY INTO SQL - this SQL will be executed on the Snowflake connection before COPY INTO SQL.
+Before COPY INTO SQL: this SQL will be executed on the Snowflake Connection

-After COPY INTO SQL - this SQL will be executed on the Snowflake connection after COPY INTO SQL.
+After COPY INTO SQL: this SQL will be executed on the Snowflake Connection

 After COPY INTO SQL.

 Ignore errors when executing After COPY INTO SQL: if this option is enabled, and there is an error when